Earth-Friendly Pet Odor & Stain Remover

 Various pictures of a much more confident and relaxed Tipper once things settled down.

 The left pic is early-on; the right one is months later in July '10.
 Finally.
 But then the next day, Gracie had Tipper cornered in a closet, so life's not all peaches and cream just yet.
-Still working on it.
+We'll keep working on it.